 Meade MacGuire (1875-1967) was a prominent Adventist leader and author.
 In 1891, when he was 16 years old, he organized a youth society at his home church in Antigo, Wisconsin, which eventually developed into the Missionary Volunteer Society.
 In 1903 he served as a pastor in Colorado.
 In 1907 he joined the Young People’s Department at the General Conference.
 In 1913 he became a field secretary of the General Conference.
 In 1924 He became the Assistant Secretary of the Ministerial Association, working closely with A. G. Daniells to spread the message of righteousness by faith.
 He authored four important books on the topic; The Life of Victory, His Cross and Mine, Lambs Among Wolves and Does God Care, as well as other smaller publications and articles.
 Those attending his revivals and ministerial institutes were greatly blessed by the practical and Christ-centered messages he presented.

-This is wonderfully clear on the way to victory and should be required reading!
+Meade MacGuire is wonderfully clear on the way to victory in this magazine article!

 This is a wonderful presentation by Meade MacGuire on helping others understand and experience the victorious life.
 I found this sermon in a mimeographed half copy of a book on an education and missionary volunteer conference that took place in Colorado Springs, CO in 1923.
 This conference is little known, but the talks were wonderful.
 Read the sermon!
 You will know why I recommend it.